Breath in the Peace of Shelldance Orchid Gardens

 Sanchez Adobe in Pacifica

-Admire the oldest house in San Mateo County
+Admire the Oldest House in San Mateo County

 There is plenty of history surrounding the site of the Sanchez Adobe in Pacifica.
 An important site for the Costanoan Indians, a supplemental mission farm for Mission Dolores, the home of Don Francisco Sanchez (former mayor of San Francisco), residence of General Kirkpatrick, a hotel, a speakeasy, an artichoke storage facility and finally a museum.